 Exchange purchases are subject to the minimum investment requirements of the fund purchased and no sales charge generally applies.
-However, exchanges of shares from American Funds U.S. Government Money Market Fund are subject to applicable sales charges, unless the American Funds U.S. Government Money Market Fund are subject to applicable sales charge, or by reinvestment or cross-reinvestment of dividends or capital gain distributions.
+However, exchanges of shares from American Funds U.S. Government Money Market Fund are subject to applicable sales charges, unless the American Funds U.S. Government Money Market Fund shares were acquired by an exchange from a fund having a sales charge, or by reinvestment or cross-reinvestment of dividends or capital gain distributions.